Who is ZEVIP for?

 Multi-Unit Residential Buildings (MURBs): any residential building with at least three (3) dwelling units.

 To learn more about how ChargeLab works in any of the scenarios above, visit our use cases page.

 The most important nuance of ZEVIP is that it is a multi-phase, RFP-based program.
-While the overall program addresses many use cases, specific RFPs will only address 2 or 3 use cases at a time.
-If your business is seeking funding to deploy workplace EV chargers and you apply to the public places & on-street RFP, your application will be rejected—and vice versa.
+While the overall program addresses many use cases, specific RFPs will address different use-cases at different times.
+If your business is seeking funding to deploy workplace EV chargers and you apply to the fleet RFP, your application will be rejected—and vice versa.

 Here is a detailed breakdown of the past, current, and planned future rounds of ZEVIP: